 - Haemorrhage may follow tonsillectomy.

-- Death can occur from aspiration, airway obstruction, erosion into major blood vessels or extension to the mediastinum.
+- Erosion into major blood vessels or extension to the mediastinum may be fatal.

 - The rate of recurrence is poorly defined but is around 9-22%.